rekren/rekren/README.md

 ## 🌱 Fun Fact

 When I’m not deciphering transcriptional landscapes or benchmarking single-cell workflows, you’ll likely find me deep in story-driven RPGs.
-I love exploring lore-rich universes, building unorthodox character classes, and sometimes—just for fun—embracing the dark side 🐉⚔️🧙‍♂️🦹‍♂️.
+I love exploring lore-rich universes, building unorthodox character classes, and sometimes -just for fun- embracing the dark side 🐉⚔️🧙‍♂️🦹‍♂️.

 > Favorite alignment: **Chaotic Good**.
-> Favorite class: **Necromancer** -— I summon insights from long-buried datasets, turning forgotten data into an army of the undead that powers new discoveries.
+> Favorite class: **Necromancer** - I summon insights from long-buried datasets, turning forgotten data into an army of the undead that powers new discoveries.

 ---